-Our business and financial condition have been, and we believe will continue to be, impacted by adverse and uncertain macroeconomic and geopolitical conditions, including higher inflation, higher interest rates, bank failures and related uncertainty, supply chain challenges, fluctuations or volatility in capital markets or foreign currency exchange rates, potential U.S. federal government shutdowns, and geopolitical events such as the ongoing conflicts between Russia and Ukraine and in Israel and the Gaza Strip.
-We have experienced, and we believe we will continue to experience, negative impacts from these factors, including longer sales cycles, reduced IT budgets, slowdowns in customer consumption expansion, including fewer new use cases adopted by customers, and generally increased scrutiny on IT spending from existing and potential customers.
-In particular, we have experienced and expect to continue to experience reduced growth rates in consumption and commitments for Confluent Cloud due in part to these factors, which results in reduced subscription revenue and RPO.
-We cannot be certain how long these uncertain macroeconomic and geopolitical conditions and the resulting effects on our industry, our financial results, our business strategy, and customers will persist.
+Our business and financial condition have been, and we believe will continue to be, impacted by adverse and uncertain macroeconomic conditions, including high inflation, high interest rates, fluctuations or volatility in capital markets or foreign currency exchange rates, and geopolitical events around the world, such as the ongoing conflicts between Russia and Ukraine and in the Middle East.
+We have experienced, and may continue to experience, negative impacts from these factors, including longer sales cycles, reduced IT budgets, slowdowns in customer consumption expansion, including fewer new use cases adopted by customers, and generally increased scrutiny on IT spending from existing and potential customers.
+In particular, we have experienced and may continue to experience reduced growth rates due in part to these factors, which has resulted in reduced growth rates in subscription revenue and RPO.
+We cannot be certain how long these uncertain macroeconomic conditions and geopolitical events, and their resulting effects on our industry, our financial results, our business strategy, and customers will persist.
 To navigate the current economic environment and its effects, we have taken actions to streamline our operating expenses by adjusting our cost structure and real estate footprint, including a workforce reduction in January 2023, while prudently investing in growth.